On non-homeomorphic surfaces with close DN maps

-\paragraph{Instability of surface topology under small perturbations of its DN map.} In \cite{Kor ZNS}, it is shown that the topology of a surface is unstable under small perturbations of its DN map.
+\paragraph{Instability of surface topology under small perturbations of its DN map.} As noted above, the conformal class of a surface depends continuously on its DN map provided that the surface topology is fixed.
+In contrast to this, the topology of a surface is unstable under small perturbations of its DN map \cite{Kor ZNS}.
 Namely, by cutting small holes in the surface and then attaching small handles or M\"obius strips to the hole boundaries, one can obtain a surface whose DN map is arbitrarily close (in the operator norm) to the DN map of the original surface.
-Note that one cannot lower the genus of the surface or make orientable surface from a non-orientable one without significant perturbation of its DN map (this fact is a immediate corollary of (\ref{top via H})).
+Note that one cannot lower the genus of the surface or make orientable surface from a non-orientable one without significant perturbation of its DN map.
 For some other results on the stability/instability of the surface topology under a small perturbation of the DN map we refer the reader to Propositions 5.5, 6.2 and Theorem 6.3, \cite{Kor CAOT}.

-\paragraph{Main result.} This note addresses the question of whether the converse is true, namely, whether the closeness of the DN map $\Lambda'$ of a topologically perturbed surface $(M',g')$ to the DN map $\Lambda$ of the original surface $(M,g)$ implies that all ``extra'' handles on $(M',g')$ are effectively separated by small closed curves from the ``exterior'' part of the surface.
-However, the DN map does not change if one enlarges small handles by multiplying the surface metric $g'$ by a conformal factor which is large on the ``extra'' handles and equal to one on the boundary.
-Thus, to make the above discussion correct, the length of closed curves on $M'$ should be defined in some ``canonical'' metric $h'$ belonging to the same conformal class $[g']$ as the original metric $g'$ on $M'$.
+This note addresses the question of whether the converse is true, namely, whether the closeness of the DN map $\Lambda'$ of a topologically perturbed surface $(M,g)$ to the DN map $\Lambda_*$ of $(M_*,g_*)$ implies that all the ``extra'' handles on $(M,g)$ are effectively separated by small closed curves from the ``exterior'' part of the surface.
+However, the DN map does not change if one enlarges small handles by multiplying the surface metric $g$ by a conformal factor which is large on the ``extra'' handles and equal to one on the boundary.
+Thus, to make the above discussion correct, the length of closed curves on $M$ should be defined in some ``canonical'' metric $h$ belonging to the same conformal class $[g]$ as the original metric $g$ on $M$.